-Extradition occurs at the state or national level and happens when the state or a nation requests the return of a suspected or convicted criminal.
-After a request for extradition has been made, the state or the nation that the criminal is residing in will typically surrender the criminal to the state or nation requesting the criminal’s return, after identification proceedings to determine if the person is the criminal the other state is seeking.
+Extradition occurs when a state or a nation requests the return of a suspected or convicted criminal.
+After an extradition request has been made, the state or nation wherein the person is residing may surrender the criminal to the state or nation requesting the their return, after confirming the person's identity.

-- The executive making the request must produce a copy of the indictment found or affidavit.
+- The request must include a copy of the indictment found or affidavit.

-- This document must successfully prove the fugitive has been charged with treason, felony or any criminal activity.
+- This document must successfully prove the fugitive has been criminally charged.

-- The document must have been certified as authentic by the governor or chief magistrate.
+- The document must be certified as authentic by the governor or chief magistrate.

 - The receiving executive must cause the fugitive to be arrested and secured.

-- After being notified that the fugitive is secure, an agent of the requesting executive must appear before the fugitive within thirty days or they may be released.
+- After being notified that the fugitive is secure, an agent of the requesting executive must appear before the fugitive within 30 days, or they may be released.

-You have the right to a fair trial, and it is actually the responsibility of the prosecution to prove your guilt beyond a reasonable doubt.
-By simply challenging the evidence against you in front of a court of law, we may be able to reduce your charges, win you a not guilty verdict, or have your case dropped altogether.
-It all starts by putting an experienced team on your side.
-Want to schedule your initial case consultation?
+Have you been arrested?
+Are you under investigation?
+It is the responsibility of the prosecution to prove your guilt beyond a reasonable doubt.
+By challenging the evidence or exposing a violation of your rights, our attorneys may be able to reduce your charges, win you a not guilty verdict, or have your case dropped altogether.
+Take the first step today!

 We personally handle your defense strategy.

 Our lawyers have been helping people just like you defend their future for decades.View Results

 We always put our clients' cases and needs first.